49ers’ George Kittle gives Super Bowl tickets to family of fallen military veteran

 SAN FRANCISCO, Calif.
-(KRON) — The wife and son of a fallen Northern California military veteran will be attending the Super Bowl next month — thanks to a generous gift by San Francisco 49ers’ tight end George Kittle.
+(KRON) — The wife and son of a fallen Sacramento military veteran will be attending the Super Bowl next month — thanks to a generous gift by San Francisco 49ers’ tight end George Kittle.

 Martin LaMar, of Sacramento, was shot and killed in Iraq in 2011 while serving his second tour in the military.